 While some people are only happy with a product that says Tiffany’s, if it comes from the right person, sometimes that’s all that matters.
 This Valentine’s Day if you’re looking for an inexpensive jewelry option we recommend looking no further than a charm bracelet.
 Charm bracelets are a great gift idea because the initial bracelet and a single charm are fairly inexpensive and then you can buy additional charms for future events such as anniversaries, birthdays, etc..

-Remember when you were a kid and had no money at all and the classic go to gift for Mother’s Day and Father’s day was a simple coupon book.
+Remember when you were a kid and had no money at all and the classic go to gift for Mother’s Day and Father’s day was a simple coupon book you made yourself full of things like, “free breakfast in bed.”
 Well if you’re trying to make the most of your budget this Valentine’s Day, going back to your roots might not be such a bad idea.
 Rather than coupons for cleaning your room and a free night of babysitting that you might have given to your parents, coupons like a free date night or a back rub will go a long way with your significant other.
 And while the coupon book you give to your significant other will be quite a bit different than the one you gave to your parents you’d be surprised how many of the same ideas carryover such as cleaning up your dishes.

 It seems that today there is a constant flow of images, whether it’s Facebook, Instagram Blogs, and Picture Messages this generation is arguably the most photographed generation of all time.
 With so many images being posted to the web each day it’s easy for people to think that they don’t mean as much so it can mean a lot to your significant other to take the time and sift through all the images of you as a couple and get one printed out and framed.
 You can usually get a nice frame for under $10 and one hour photo through Wal Mart, Costco, or Sam’s club is pretty cheap, even for larger prints.
 If you decide to go the framed route you can even include a little note and tuck it away behind the picture.